Eligibility: Pell Grant recipients only, semester, year and/or summer programs.

 Contact: Maria A. de Rocher, Honors Program, 212 Moore College, (706) 542-6908, email@example.com

-Eligibility: Fund for Education Abroad awards are intended to support students planning to participate in high-quality, rigorous education abroad programs.
-The financial support for these scholarships is provided by generous donors, who are committed to increasing study abroad opportunities for dedicated American students.
-Applicants must be US citizens or permanent residents currently enrolled as undergraduates in US universities/colleges who plan to study abroad for at least four weeks between this upcoming May and May of next year.
+Eligibility: Fund for Education Abroad awards are intended to support students planning to participate in high-quality, rigorous study away programs.
+The financial support for these scholarships is provided by generous donors, who are committed to increasing study away opportunities for dedicated American students.
+Applicants must be US citizens or permanent residents currently enrolled as undergraduates in US universities/colleges who plan to study away for at least four weeks between this upcoming May and May of next year.

 Amount: Up to $10,000 (Academic Year); $5,000 (fall/spring semester); prorated by no. of weeks, minimum $1,250 (summer).